Jessybrenens/Test/DRAFT/Chapter05.md

 Moonlight filtered through broken ceiling panels of the abandoned desalination plant, casting silver patterns across rusted machinery.
 Salt and decay permeated the air, remnants of forgotten technology lingering in Tidefall's outskirts.

 Mira arrived an hour early, scouting the perimeter and mapping three escape routes.
 The pendant of Mediterranean water rested against her collarbone as she positioned herself behind a support column at midnight, main entrance in clear view.
-The facility's water pipes hummed at the edge of her awareness.
+The pipes thrummed under her touch, a pulse that matched the heat coiling in her gut.

 "You move like someone accustomed to being hunted."